Table of Contents

 Eastron SDM530C (Modbus RTU)

-• Name: unique name identifying the device, its location, and the solution.
+• Name: unique name that identifies the device, its location, and the solution.
 E.g., Meter-Relay Laundry no 1.

 • Type: State On/Off